Pancreas on a chip

 Harvard scientists have combined organ-on-a-chip and stem-cell technologies to make a powerful tool for diabetes research and beta-cell transplantation

-By Mary Todd Bergman, Harvard Stem Cell Institute
+By Mary Todd Bergman, Harvard Stem Cell Institute - 'Pancreas on a chip'

 By combining two powerful technologies, scientists are taking diabetes research to a whole new level.
 In a study led by Harvard University’s Kevin Kit Parker and published in the journal Lab on a Chip on Aug.
 29, microfluidics and human, insulin-producing beta cells have been integrated in an islet-on-a-chip.
 The new device makes it easier for scientists to screen insulin-producing cells before transplanting them into a patient, test insulin-stimulating compounds, and study the fundamental biology of diabetes.